rajaneesh609/Implementation-of-chatbot-using-NLP/README.md

 - **NLTK** for natural language processing.
 - **Scikit-learn** for machine learning algorithms.
 - **Streamlit** for building the web interface.

 ---

-Replace `<repository-url>` and `<repository-directory>` with the actual URL of repository and the name of the directory where the project is located.

----